duneanalytics/docs/docs/resources/sample-queries.md

 - Aggregate all transfers, summing up the inflows and subtracting outflows and gas fee

-For ETH on mainnet, you will have to use the `ethereum.traces`.
+For ETH on mainnet, we will have to use the `ethereum.traces`.
 They do not appear in erc20 transfer table as it is not an erc20 token.

+<a id="erc20-holder-over-time"></a>

 ### Getting Number Of ERC20 Token Holders Over Time

 [Getting Number Of ERC20 Token Holders Over Time](https://dune.com/queries/2749329){:target="_blank"}

-Getting the number of holders over time will require you to modify [the previous example](#current-erc20-holder).
+Getting the number of holders over time will require us to modify [the previous example](#current-erc20-holder).
 From the transfer events, we will only get records of addresses that have transfer events on the particular day.
 To ensure that there will be no gaps in between, we will need to generate a date series and backfill with the previous date's data.

 ```
 WITH user_balance AS (